xCryptech/SLib/README.md

 if your LTSA Master version >= 0.2b:

 Installation:
-Pack all «.lm» files to «.zip», and then using «LMtoSO» application to create «.so» the file that you want to throw in ./ external storage / LTSA Master / SLib / *
+Pack all «.lm» files to «.zip», and then using «CLM Builder» application to create «.clm» the file that you want to throw in ./ external storage / LTSA Master / SLib / *